octopus-db/documentation/docs/source/data_tables.rst

 .. note::

-    Fields sourced from parent tables are described .
+    Fkey fields, i.e., fields sourced from parent tables are not described here, but within the scope of their tables of origin.

 ..  _arch_featdatedID: